hackclub/OnBoard/projects/Desk contRoller/README.md

 ### Function:
 - control of the projector and projector by touch buttons
 - displaying time, time to finish, custom text and other things..
-- easy time adjustment through IoT remote app (for example, during a test reduce time, during a boring lesson easily add time)
+- easy time adjustment through IoT remote app (for example, during a test reduce time, during a boring lesson easily add time) (still considering if controlling interface would be as local webpage hosted on ESP, or school server hosted webpage with Arduino API, or just Arduino IoT Remote mobile app)
-- control via wifi
+- control via wifi, getting current time from NTP server
-- impress teachers, some don't put much trust in us or slightly underestimate us and make a small plus to your advantage
+- impress teachers, some don't put much trust in us or slightly underestimate us and make a small plus to my advantage
 - hopefully I'll come up with something else :D
   <br>